 The sugar maple is the king of the maple family.
 When you think of maple syrup these are the trees that make it.
 Sugar maples are fast growers and can dominate a yard in under ten years.
-Sugar maples can reach 80 feet or more in height, with a spread of up to 60 feet, making it a great choice for golf courses, parks, and home landscapes.
+Sugar maples can reach 80 feet or more in height, with a spread of up to 60 feet, making them a great choice for golf courses, parks, and home landscapes.
 They naturally grow in nice round shapes and provide plenty of shade from the sweltering sun.
 In the fall they’ll light up your yard with brilliant shades of yellows, reds, and oranges.

 Not as well-known as its cousins, the striped maple is a much shorter species that will hardly ever exceed 25 feet tall.
 Its leaves are three-lobed and resemble the leaves of other maples.
 Its bark, however, looks nothing like other maples.
 The striped maple trees have green bark with long white lines running vertically along its length.
 As it gets older, the bark turns reddish-brown with dark lines.
 This is the only maple on the list that we would not recommend as a shade tree.
 Instead, it can be used as a natural privacy fence or windbreak along your property line or to block the sight of the road.